tobiaskohler/Stock-Comparison/README.md

 By answering with `y` the .png and .html file will get saved in subfolder `output/`.
-If output-folder does not exist, it will create it your current working directory.
+If output-folder does not exist, it will get created in your current working directory.

 ![Example 2 - Output (.png and .html available)](/AAPLMSFT_Close_2015-01-01-2020-12-31_log-True.png)

 ### 2.

-The following code shows how to use the function to plot the "Open" prices of Apple (AAPL) and Microsoft (MSFT) between 2020-01-01 and 2020-12-31.
+Plot the "Open" prices of Apple (AAPL) and Microsoft (MSFT) between 2020-01-01 and 2020-12-31.
 The y-axis will be on linear scale.

 ```Bash
 > init.py -s AAPL MSFT -b 2015-01-01 -e 2020-12-31 -p Open -l False